Art & Culture Grants

-- Have its official place of business located in the City of Philadelphia as demonstrated by the address on latest 990 filing, Data Arts Funder Report, website, letterhead and printed public materials.
-The address of a staff member, board member, or volunteer, or that of a fiscal sponsor, unless the official address of the organization, will not be accepted.
+- Have its official place of business in the City of Philadelphia as demonstrated by the address on latest 990 filing, SMU|Data Arts Funder Report, website, letterhead, and printed public materials.
+The address of a staff member, board member, volunteer, or that of a fiscal sponsor/parent organization, unless the official address of the organization, will not be accepted.

 - Present at least 60% of its programming in the City of Philadelphia, thus demonstrating a commitment to provide arts and culture to the residents of the City of Philadelphia.

 - Have 60% of its current operating budget devoted to arts and culture.
 If an organization’s budget does not meet this 60% threshold then it may be eligible to apply as a non-art and culture organization for a 1- year Program Grant for a specific art and culture program that meets the other eligibility requirements.
 Non-art and culture organizations are asked to call the Philadelphia Cultural Fund office for clarification before applying.

 - Have programs accessible to the public (provided for a charge or free).
 Example of ineligible programming: a private library collection of valuable documents not open to the public for study or research.

 - Have conducted public programming for at least one year.

 - Have a Governing body.
 If a 501 (c) (3) organization, has a board of directors; if contracted with a pre-approved fiscal sponsor/parent organization, has an advisory group, such as an advisory council, board or committee that oversees the operations of the organization.

 - Have three or more people that share organizational responsibilities (paid or unpaid).

 - Have at least one person responsible for ensuring programmatic and fiscal accountability.